top of page

 This paper locates a source of contingency for Leibniz in the fact that God can do otherwise, absolutely speaking.
 This paper argues that the supposition that God does otherwise, and creates a sub-optimal world, implies for Leibniz (at least) that God would not be praiseworthy, which is an absurd implication—or a violation of the principle of sufficient reason (PSR)—but is not, strictly speaking, an inconsistency—or a violation of the principle of contradiction (POC).
 It is in this sense absolutely possible for God to do otherwise.
 This paper then defends this source of contingency against the objection that this account of contingency is inconsistent with Leibniz's own understanding of God as the ens perfectissimum, or the most perfect being.

 This paper re-constructs Leibniz's account of divine simplicity through an examination of the simplicity of monads in general.
 Since God is a monad for Leibniz, the simplicity of monads in general ought to apply to the simplicity of God.
-This paper then argues that Leibniz's account of divine simplicity allows for the reality of divine choice which enables the possibility of God's robust freedom and genuine praiseworthiness.
-Finally, this paper argues that Leibniz's version of divine simplicity is arguably still compatible with the original motivations behind the classic doctrine, including motivations from divine aseity and greatness.
+This paper then argues that Leibniz's account of divine simplicity enables a robust account of divine freedom by securing the possibility of divine choice.
+Finally, this paper argues that Leibniz's version of divine simplicity, even though it admits some forms of complexity and composition in the divine being, is compatible with many of the original motivations behind the classic doctrine of divine simplicity, including motivations from divine aseity, greatness, and perfection.

 In Progress